AashishKr27/MockMate/README.md

 **AI-Powered Mock Interview Platform**

-MockMate is an AI-driven platform designed to help job seekers prepare for interviews by simulating real-world scenarios.\nIt offers tailored interview questions, real-time feedback, and performance analytics to enhance your interview skills.
+MockMate is an AI-driven platform designed to help job seekers prepare for interviews by simulating real-world scenarios.<br>It offers tailored interview questions, real-time feedback, and performance analytics to enhance your interview skills.

 ---